open-traffic-generator/open-traffic-generator.github.io/docs/model.md

 ## Building Blocks

 OTG is an actively developed specification, with contributions from real [use cases](/examples/#use-cases).
-The model allows to express the following building blocks of a traffic generator configuration:
+The model defines the following components of a traffic generator configuration:

 * **Test Ports** with Layer 1&2 capabilities, including:
 	- LLDP, LAG, LACP